 Shop around for vehicle wrapping services if you are going to get your vehicle branded.
 Also remember not just to go for the cheapest one, their skills may not be up to scratch and bad wrapping can be damaging if the branding looks off.

 Courier vans spend a lot of their day on the road rushing from location to location, this means a lot of wear and tear on the vehicle.
 In 2013, Trust My Garage reported the 64% of motorists spend up to £500 on un-expected repair costs.
-It is worth budgeting in these repair costs when planning your financial year, we have also wrote an article on maintaining the maintenance of your courier van.
+It is worth budgeting in these repair costs when planning your financial year.

 The UK has 6 tolls, the Severn Bridge, the Dartford Tunnel, the M6 Toll, the Tyne Tunnel, the Mersey Tunnel and the Humber Bridge.
 You also have to bear in mind the London City Congestion Charge.
 Work out these costs and if you will need to pay them, if you need to pay them, ensure they are factored into your vehicle running costs.